-Virtual (Google WebEx link posted in MOER)
+Office Hours: By appointment, virtual (Google WebEx link posted in MOER)

 The information contained in this syllabus is subject to change at any time during the semester by the instructor.
 Any changes will be announced through the email you use to create your MOER account.